Michael Palin: Monty Python

-Other work
+1974–1996: Ripping Yarns and film roles

 In 1971, he co-wrote, with Hugh Leonard and Terence Feely, the film Percy, which depicts a penis transplant.

 After the Monty Python television series ended in 1974, the Palin/Jones team worked on Ripping Yarns, an intermittent television comedy series broadcast over three years from 1976.
 They had earlier collaborated on the play Secrets from the BBC series Black and Blue in 1973.
-He starred as Dennis the Peasant in Terry Gilliam's 1977 film Jabberwocky.
+He played the lead role of the peasant Dennis in Terry Gilliam's 1977 film Jabberwocky.
+(He had earlier played the cameo role of "Dennis the Peasant" in Monty Python and the Holy Grail, also directed by Gilliam.)
 Palin also appeared in All You Need Is Cash (1978) as Eric Manchester (based on Derek Taylor), the press agent for the Rutles.
 In 1980, Palin co-wrote Time Bandits with Terry Gilliam.
 He also acted in the film.

 In 1982, Palin wrote and starred in The Missionary, co-starring Maggie Smith.
 In it, he plays the Reverend Charles Fortescue, who is recalled from Africa to aid prostitutes.
 He co-starred with Maggie Smith again in the 1984 comedy film A Private Function.
 In 1984, he reunited with Terry Gilliam to appear in Brazil.
-He appeared in the comedy film A Fish Called Wanda, for which he won the BAFTA Award for Best Actor in a Supporting Role.
+He appeared in the comedy film A Fish Called Wanda, which co-starred and was co-written by John Cleese, for which he won the BAFTA Award for Best Actor in a Supporting Role.
 Cleese reunited the main cast almost a decade later to make Fierce Creatures.
 After filming for Fierce Creatures finished, Palin went on a travel journey for a BBC documentary and, returning a year later, found that the end of Fierce Creatures had failed at test screenings and had to be reshot.